Il y a un sorcier à Champignac

 Il y a un sorcier à Champignac, by Franquin, is the second album of the Spirou et Fantasio series, and the first to tell a long intricate story in what would become the Spirou tradition, in contrast to the previous short format stories.
 After serial publication in Spirou magazine, it was released as a complete hardcover album in 1951.

 This work introduces several key characters in the series, and the village of Champignac-en-Cambrousse (a name derived from the French word for mushrooms, and 'cambrousse' meaning rural backwater).

-It was published in English in 2017 by Euro Books as The Wizard of Culdesac.

 Story

 In There is a Sorcerer in Champignac, Spirou and Fantasio go on a bicycle camping trip to the country and end up near the village of Champignac-en-Cambrousse.
 They meet its pompous mayor and rustic inhabitants, and an aloof local landowner, the Count of Champignac.
 Strange phenomena are affecting farm and wild animals, and the frightened villagers blame a gypsy who is passing through.
 Spirou and Fantasio, however, discover that the real culprit is the Count, deeply involved in creating strange concoctions from mushrooms, and they rescue the vagabond from a lynch mob.
 Later, the Count creates a drug that within a limited time will endow superhuman strength, which a gangster steals to create mayhem.